 Volatility is the rate at which the market moves.

-When there is a very strong price movement within a short time after a break out, we say the volatility is very high and there are higher chance of your targets being hit with in a shortest time possible.
+When there is a very strong price movement within a short time after a break out, we say the volatility is very high.

-Usually in breakout trading, your entry point should be immediately after the break of the support or resistance level.
-But if you are a conservative trader, you can wait for a retest back on these levels and enter on the confirmation candlestick pattern.
+- Or else, if you are a conservative trader, you can wait for a retest back on these levels and enter on the second confirmation candlestick pattern.